Safety Measures That Prevent Employee Theft

 Use an Anonymous Reporting System

-Equip employees, clients and vendors with the power to report suspicions or proof of theft, fraud or embezzlement.
-An anonymous reporting system protects your staff while giving you valuable information that protects your company.
+Equip employees, clients and vendors with the ability to report suspicions or proof of theft, fraud or embezzlement.
+An anonymous reporting system protects staff while giving you valuable information that protects the company.

-Demonstrate that you take theft seriously when you investigate every theft report you receive.
+Demonstrate that you take theft seriously by investigating every theft report you receive.
 The investigation should be thorough, prompt and transparent.

 Purchase Adequate Insurance

-Commercial crime insurance protects your business as it covers financial losses and liability.
-Your insurance agent can help you purchase the right insurance coverage and adequate policy limits.
+Commercial crime insurance protects your business by covering financial losses and liability.
+Your insurance agent can help you purchase the right coverage and adequate policy limits.

-Protect your company from employee theft when you implement several security measures.
-They can reduce your theft, fraud and embezzlement risk.
+Protect your company from employee theft by implementing several security measures.
+Together, hiring controls, internal policies, audits, employee education, anonymous reporting and proper insurance can reduce your theft, fraud and embezzlement risk.

 Need insurance for You, Your Family or Your Business?